Did you know that there are a number of ski resorts in Scotland, meaning if you’re in the UK, you can actually go skiing in Scotland?

 Nearest town with lodging: Braemar

-CairnGorm Mountain has the highest ski slope in Scotland, and is also the only one which has a funicular railway which will take you to the top of the mountain.
+CairnGorm Mountain has the highest ski slope in Scotland.
 It has 30 km of pisted runs, making it the second largest ski resort in Scotland after Glenshee.

 It’s known for having excellent views, and runs vary from beginner (green) through to advanced (black).
 It also has a terrain park if you are into freestyle skiing, and if sufficient snow has fallen a half pipe will be made.